8 Week Puppy Schedule Blog Banner

 Expose your new pup to household sounds at low volumes: vacuum cleaners, doorbells, television, and kitchen noises.
 Gradual exposure during this critical socialization period prevents noise phobias and builds confidence in your puppy's new environment.

 Handle your puppy's paws, ears, and mouth daily for future grooming and vet visits.
 These brief, positive handling sessions make routine care much easier throughout your dog's life.
 Pair handling with treats and praise to create positive associations.
+If you want a more detailed plan for those first exposures, our how to socialize a puppy guide is a useful next step.

 The image depicts a peaceful evening scene where an 8-week-old puppy is settling into its crate, surrounded by soft...